Dan Gurney: The worst car I ever drove – Jaguar E2A Prototype

-It was the first E-type prototype, but when it was entered for Le Mans in 1960 it was set up in a way that mate it totally unstable.
-Dan Gurney talks to Adam Cooper about one Jaguar he’d rather forget.
+When the first Jaguar E-type prototype was entered for Le Mans in 1960 it was set up in a way that made it totally unstable.
+Dan Gurney talks to Adam Cooper about one Jaguar he'd rather forget

-Dan Gurney is one of just a handful of drivers whose Grand Prix careers stretched from the fifties to the seventies.
-Certainly as far as Formula One was concerned, the legendary Californian spent most of his long career in pretty decent machines, although one exception occurred at Spa in 1962.
+Dan Gurney is one of just a handful of drivers whose grand prix careers stretched from the fifties to the seventies.
+Certainly as far as Formula 1 was concerned, the legendary Californian spent most of his long career in pretty decent machines, although one exception occurred at Spa in 1962.
 Porsche opted to skip the race, so Dan took up an offer to drive a private Lotus-BRM 24.
 It turned out to be so bad that he refused to race the thing.

 “I drove a car for a guy called Wolfgang Seidel,” he recalls.
 “It was a Lotus that had seen better days, and it didn’t seem to know where the road was.
 It was really pretty clapped out.
 I finally said you cannot thread the needle with this thing, and I declined to drive it.
 It’s the only time that ever happened!”